Rapper A$AP Rocky scores second No. 1 on Billboard 200 chart

-LOS ANGELES Rapper landed his second No. 1 album on the U.S. weekly Billboard 200 chart on Wednesday, holding off fellow rapper Boosie BadAzz from the top spot.
+LOS ANGELES Rapper A$AP Rocky landed his second No. 1 album on the U.S. weekly Billboard 200 chart on Wednesday, holding off fellow rapper Boosie BadAzz from the top spot.

 The album follows the rapper's 2013 release "Long.Live.A$AP," which also reached No. 1 in its first week.